If the names Lizzie Borden or Count Dracula give your spine a few pleasant tingles, you may be part of the growing trend

 I love the usual attractions, the museums and artwork and funky neighborhoods of a new city I’m visiting, but I’m also curious about the past and, inevitably, any city’s history will harbor an element of ghost history.

-My Dublin experience triggered a search for haunted attractions and paranormal tours.
-Here are just a few of the ones I've collected and would love to try whenever I get to these cities:
+Here are a few of the ones I’ve collected and would love to try whenever I get to these cities:

 - The Ghosts & Legends of Old Town by McGhee’s Ghost Tours of Prague sounds intriguing, with its “stories of death and betrayal, dark arts and demonic visions.”

 - The Market Ghost Tour will take you around this Seattle Market, which once housed the city’s first mortuary, a cemetery and a brothel.

 - Since the city is one of the most haunted in the US, any of these Savannah ghost tours on offer would do me fine.

 Scared behind bars: haunted prisons and captive in the asylum

 All kinds of places can be haunted, but prisons make a popular choice for ghostly beings.
 Particularly before society began treating prisoners more humanely, many horrible and unexplained deaths happened within prison walls.
 Here are some of the more famous “haunted institutions”.